scanhamman/ror1/README.md

 File names such as <b>v1.58-2024-12-11-ror-data_schema_v2.json, v1.51-20240821.json, v1.48 20240620.json</b>, and <b>v1.47 2024-05-30.json</b> all follow the required pattern.
 The first is the form of the name supplied by ROR, so renaming the file is not necessary (though it can help to simplify it by removing the '-ror-data_schema_v2.json' tail).

 <h4>Routine use</h4>

+The system is designed to be as flexible as possible, but has reasonable defaults to make routine use very straightforward.

 TO DO